Learning the big sharemarket lessons needn’t cost you your savings.

-- Understand market cycles
+3. Understand market cycles

 Every investment market follows a cycle.
 The stock market certainly has its ups and downs, but that’s ok.
-What’s important is that you understand these ebbs and flows and where you are in the cycle.
+If you take on board none of the other sharemarket lessons, at least remember this one.

 The stock market, like the property market, goes through cycles, and they can be influenced by many different factors.
+What’s important is that you understand these ebbs and flows and where you are in the cycle.

 Get to know how they work, particularly when clouds are forming and panic selling starts to take hold – does it align with a trough in a major cycle?

-- Take advantage of low prices
+4. Take advantage of low prices

 “Be fearful when others are greedy and greedy when others are fearful”, is one of our favourite quotes from American investment guru Warren Buffett.